EPIC-Campus-LPS/crashme-warmgang/README.md

 At the end of the assignment, complete the following reflection about the pair programming model.
 1. What was successful about the pair programming model for your group?
+Nicholas: I think that we got through the list very efficiently, by going back and forth on different parts of the list.
+As navigator, I did Chapter 2 and Nathan did Chapter 3.
 2. What changes would you make to this model to make it more successful for your group?
+Nicholas: Not much, as we worked pretty successfully in my opinion.
+I think Nathan was the better driver so maybe a permanent driver/navigator but I realize that wouldn't give us a blanced understanding.
 3. Why do you think software developers use this strategy when developing code?
+Nicholas: Because some software developers might be know different or better import packages and methods which the other doesn't, which when used as a navigator, can intoduce the concepts to the driver.
+Overall, it probably shares more information between each of the people.
 ## Documentation
 Rather than submitting code for this assignment, you will edit and push this README.md file to document your progress.